 There’s something about summer that draws people to the outdoors.
-Clear skies, green landscapes, and warm weather have a way of turning an average indoor event into an outdoor extravaganza.
 Everything from dinners, mixers, and weddings find their way outside.
-Unfortunately the summer heat can make it difficult to keep enough ice on hand, so we’ve put together a few tips for maximizing your ice supply while catering events outdoors.
+Unfortunately, it’s hard to keep enough ice on hand in the heat, so we have a few tips for maximizing your ice supply while catering events outdoors.

-Ice may not be the talk of a party, but it will quickly become the topic of every conversation if you run out.
+Ice may not be the talk of a party, but it will quickly will if you run out.

-When planning a party, reception, or mixer, most people focus on cocktails, flowers, and whether to order chicken or fish.
-How much and how to use your ice is just as important, especially if you’re catering events outdoors during spring or summer.
+When planning a party, reception, or mixer, most people focus on cocktails, flowers, and whether to order chicken or fish – but ice is just as important.

-There are some hard and fast rules you should consider following when providing ice for an outdoor event.
+There are some hard and fast rules you should follow when providing ice for an outdoor event.

 Make Sure You Have Enough Ice

-You need a plentiful supply of ice to host any event that provides drinks, but it’s even more important if you decide to move that event outside.
-Heat from the outdoors tends to make people thirsty and the ice melts faster, meaning repeat trips to the bar.
+You need a plenty of ice to host any event that serves drinks, but it’s even more important if the event is outside.
+The outdoor heat makes people thirsty and ice melts faster, meaning repeat trips to the bar.

 Put Drinks on Ice Before the Event Starts